 Affiliations and selected service activities

-- Member, Advisory Council for the Computing and Information Science and Engineering Directorate of the National Science Foundation (NSF/CISE), 2012-present.
+• Member, Advisory Committee for the Computing and Information Science and Engineering Directorate of the National Science Foundation (NSF/CISE), 2012-present.

-- Co-chair, NITRD Working Group for the President’s Council of Advisors on Science and Technology (PCAST).
-Conducting the congressionally mandated 2012 review of the federal Networking and Information Technology Research and Development (NITRD) program.
-(Final report publication is forthcoming.)
+• Co-chair, NITRD Working Group for the President’s Council of Advisors on Science and Technology (PCAST).
+Conducted the congressionally mandated 2012 review of the federal Networking and Information Technology Research and Development (NITRD) program.

-- Former member and Board Chair, Computing Research Association (CRA), 2006-2008.
-Former Chair, CRA Government Affairs Committee.
+• Member and Chair, Computing Research Association (CRA) Board, 2006-2008.
+Chair of the CRA Government Affairs Committee.

-- Co-founder, CRA Computing Community Consortium (CCC), in 2008.
-Principal Investigator for the Computing Innovation Fellows Program (CIFellows) in 2009, providing over 100 postdoctoral fellowships to top new computer science PhDs.
+• Co-founder, CRA’s Computing Community Consortium (CCC), in 2008.
+Principal Investigator for the Computing Innovation Fellows Program (CIFellows) in 2009, providing over 100 postdoctoral fellowships to top new computer science PhDs. http://bit.ly/RSEYma

-- Witness, US House a Committee on Science, Space, and Technology.
+• Witness, the US House a Committee on Science, Space, and Technology.
 Hearing on the Networking and Information Technology Research and Development Act of 2009.

-- Service on 25 conference program committees, including 6 conference and program committee chairmanships.
+• Service on 25 conference program committees, 6 conference and program committee chairmanships.